 The Bottom Line

-An untreated floor with less traction can be dangerous to you and those who live or work inside the home or business.
+An untreated floor and staircases with less traction can be dangerous to you and those who live or work inside the home or business premises.

 Jack Luis is a semi-retired painter who loved painting his clients’ ideas on their walls.